AnPophale/AM5640-Turbulence-Modelling/README.md

 \nu_t = C_\mu\frac{k^2}{\epsilon} \quad \quad (11)
 ```

-**Reynolds Stress Model:**
+**Reynolds Stress Models:**
 Another approach to model the Reynolds stresses is formulating a seperate transport equation for each of the Reynolds stresses which solves the problem of isotropy in eddy viscosity models.
 This class of models are known as Reynolds Stress Models.
+The transport equation for the Reynolds Stresses is given as

+The terms such as need further modelling, but as the equations are complicated we do not present them here, they can be found in [2]
+Further, in this project, we use wall functions to model the near wall behaviuor in the Reynolds Stress models

 **FVM Discretization:**
+Here, we only describe the FVM discretization for the k epsilon model.
+Details of the FVM and applications in turbulence modelling can be found in [2].
+In FVM, the governing equations are integrated over a fininte control volume and the domain is discretized into several such control volumes

 **References:**